daattali/beautiful-jekyll/README.md

 | [sharepointoscar.github.io](http://sharepointoscar.github.io) | Oscar Medina | Independent Hacker |
 | [ocram85.com](https://ocram85.com) | Marco Blessing | A personal blog about PowerShell and automation |
 | [khanna.cc](https://khanna.cc/) | Harry Khanna | Law and software |

+## Advanced: Using `remote_theme`

+Instead of forking this repository, it's possible to use GitHub's `remote_theme` feature.
+This is an advanced feature only suitable for people who are familiar with GitHub's remote themes feature and who know how to write jekyll sites from scratch.
+You can either use remote themes directly on GitHub or a Jekyll plugin - you should look up the official documentation for whichever method you want to use.

+Regardless of which of the two methods you choose, after setting up beautiful-jekyll as a remote theme you'll need to:

+- Edit the `_config.yml` file (or create it if it doesn't exist) and add a line `remote_theme: daattali/beautiful-jekyll` (make sure to remove any previous `theme` or `remote_theme` parameters that may have been there before).
+- Create any pages/blog posts using the YAML parameters and layouts available in Beautiful-Jekyll that are mentioned above.
+- If you want the home page to include a feed of all blog posts, create an `index.html` file and use `layout: home` in its YAML.
+- If you want to replace any file served from beautiful-jekyll (such as a CSS file, a layout, or an include), you'll need to place it with the exact same path in your own jekyll repo (e.g. `/assets/css/main.css`)

+Below is a summary of the steps required to set up a site with remote themes:

+### Remote themes with a GitHub repository

+- Create a new repository or go to an existing repository.
+- Go to _Settings_, scroll down to the _GitHub Pages_ section, and choose "master branch" as the source (not "master branch /docs folder"!).

+### Remote themes with a Ruby Jekyll site

+- Create a new jekyll site using `jekyll new <projectname>`.
+- Add `gem "jekyll-remote-theme"` to your Gemfile and then run `bundle install` to install the plugin.
+- Add `- jekyll-remote-theme` to the plugins section of your `_config.yml` file to activate the plugin.

 ## Advanced: Local development using Docker